SGunal/BridgeUpInternship_Website/README.md

 ## TEAM GOALS
-That we all feel that challenges are fun - Dr. De La Pena Ateam goal we should have is to understand how to use Git and GitHub - Zoe
+That we all feel that challenges are fun - Dr. De La Pena Ateam goal we should have is to understand how to use Git and GitHub - Zoe Ateam goal we should learn more how we can use the terminal for do so many cool stuff- yari

 ## PROJECT PLAN

 ##### Part I - Getting Ready